Successful first CPD Event -Ensuring children and young people who are looked after recover from the impacts of trauma, abuse, and neglect.

 Five Rivers Child Care recently held their first-ever event offering continuous professional development.
 The online event, titled ‘Ensuring children and young people who are looked after recover from the impacts of trauma, abuse and neglect’, was attended by social work professionals from 10 Local Authorities, and covered:

-The closed group session was hosted by our Head of Assessment and Therapy, Richard Cross, who presented research findings, and facilitated engaging discussions on the topic.
-Richard, alongside our Head of Residential Services, Sarah Stefano, and Head of Education, James Hall, shared information about our work to turn children’s lives around through our integrated approach.
+The closed group session was hosted by our Head of Clinical Services, Richard Cross, who presented research findings, and facilitated engaging discussions on the topic.
+Richard, alongside our former Head of Residential Services, Sarah Stefano, and Head of Education, James Hall, shared information about our work to turn children’s lives around through our integrated approach.

 Outcomes from the ATIC model include improved long-term wellbeing and mental health, ability to have sustaining and nourishing relationships, improvements across all areas of the child’s life, e.g., education, successful transition to foster care, significant savings over care journey costs, and being able to reclaim childhoods.